khiz-k/password-generator/README.md

 # password-generator
-Needed to reset all my passwords so I made this.
+Needed to reset my passwords so I made this.
 Used in conjunction with Nordpass for storage.

 website-url: khiz-pgen-netlify.app